The first time I got on an airplane by myself was the scariest day of my life. I remembered it perfectly well.

 If you are looking for a way to jumpstart your independence and empower yourself to take a bold stance.
 Then you need to travel solo.
 The only other time I felt so empowered was when I chopped off all my hair and decided to go natural.

-When I first started Solo travel I was scared, nervous, but there was a third feeling that I did not expect and that was empowered mixed with independence.
+When I first started to travel solo I was scared, nervous, but there was a third feeling that I did not expect and that was empowered mixed with independence.

 When you travel alone, you’re in charge of where you go, what you do, and are able to find your own rhythm.
 When you travel with friends, and family, you don’t get to really do what you want and are sometimes steered by a strong-willed individual who tends to highjack the trip.